Gustaf Wasa (film)

 Gustaf Wasa is a 1928 Swedish silent historical epic film directed by John W. Brunius and starring Gösta Ekman, Edvin Adolphson and John Ericsson.
-It is based on the life of the sixteenth century Swedish king Gustav I of Sweden.
-It was released in two parts, premiering a week apart.
+It is based on the life of the sixteenth century Swedish king Gustav I. It was released in two parts, premiering a week apart.

+This was the debut film for Swedish actress Signhild Björkman.
+Prints of the film still exist.